bcgov/bcstats-duckdb-storage-mvp/README.md

 Now most of data engineering work is moved to `sei_dbt` folder.
 The instructions are available in `readme.md` in `sei_dbt` folder.

+Some tests in terms of the reading speed are done in `05_comparison_dplyr_duckdb.r`.

 ---

 ## Project Status